SergKozyrev/OnlineShop/README.md

 “Total Cost” at the bottom and Total Cost and Quantity in the header should be updated accordingly to Quantity of removed items and their total discountedPrice.
 ### Extra miles
-This is list of bonus tasks that are not required to implement, but will give you a bonus if implemented.
 #### Item details page
 * Implement photos switcher.
   Click on thumbnail should replace main image with full size image of itself, and make thumbnail active.